-To get the cheapest train ticket to Birmingham, you need to be very savvy when buying tickets.
+To get cheap train tickets to Birmingham, you need to be very savvy when buying tickets.
 But don't worry, we are here to give you the best advice to save money.
 Until you realize it, you will have some extra money to spend in the city instead of just using it to go there!

-Let's start our money-saving list, first of all, be sure to buy train tickets in advance.
+Let's start our money-saving list, first of all, be sure to buy train tickets to birmingham in advance.
 In some cases, the price of a train ticket will increase as the departure date approaches.
-So, by buying a pre-sale ticket as far in advance as possible, you will give yourself a better chance of getting a cheap train ticket to Birmingham.
+So, by buying a pre-sale ticket as far in advance as possible, you will give yourself a better chance of getting a cheap train ticket to birmingham.

 Want to know more?
 Head over to our train ticket page for a complete guide.

-When buying advance tickets, try to book your tickets during off-peak hours.
-When selecting a train ticket, be sure to check all the tickets in the drop-down menu as we will highlight the cheapest off-peak tickets.
+When buying cheap advance tickets, try to book your tickets during off-peak hours.
+When selecting a birmingham train ticket, be sure to check all the rail tickets to Birmingham in the drop-down menu as we will highlight the cheapest off-peak tickets.

 Before you buy a ticket, make sure that the price of your return ticket is actually lower than the price of two one-way tickets.
 Sometimes one method may be cheaper than the other.
 The same is true of the chosen arrival station.
-When you choose "Birmingham, Any" and a particular train station, try to check their price differences.
+When you choose "Birmingham, Any" and a particular train station, try to check the train fares to birmingham differences.

-Are you traveling to Birmingham with a group of two or more people?
-Then, you can also get a certain discount on the fare, thanks to the group purchase of train tickets.
+Are you taking trains to Birmingham with a group of two or more people?
+Then, you can also get a certain discount on train fares to birmingham, thanks to the group purchase of train tickets.
 This is a very useful money saving technique.
 Please note that these group tickets are not available for all journeys, and if your journey proves valid and you select from the train ticket drop-down menu, these group tickets will automatically apply.
 All tickets must be purchased at one time, and all passengers must travel together on the day of departure.